Carlosman1996/commsman/TASK.md

 ## Future LOW PRIORITY

+TODO: document API and expose endpoints in a formal way.

 TODO: BaseResult and BaseDetail are called from different points, and are doing several and the same API calls.

 TODO: logger and log files per execution